umrlastig/OutdoorFootprintNetworkPipeline/README.md

 - **with a set of simulated trajectories generated from a network** : [quickstart example](https://footprint2graph.readthedocs.io/en/latest/examples/Simulated-Traj_Example.html)

 ## Acknowledgments

 This framework was developed as part of the [IntForOut research Project](https://www.umr-lastig.fr/intforout/) (Multisource spatial data INTegration FOR the Monitoring of Ecosystems under the pressure of OUTdoor recreation) and was supported by the ANR under grant agreement no. ANR-23-CE55-0003.

+We acknowledge Filip Todić for the GitHub repository (https://github.com/fitodic/centerline), which provides an implementation of a Voronoi-based centerline extraction algorithm from road surface geometries.

 ## Development & Contributions